ory/fosite/README.md

  [Authentication using the Implicit Flow](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth), [Authentication using the Hybrid Flow](http://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth)

+### JWT Introspection

+Please note that when using the OAuth2StatelessJWTIntrospectionFactory access token revocation is not possible.

 This section is missing documentation and we welcome any contributions in that direction.